robertdavidwest/plaid-quickstart/README.md

 Define the env var `TELEGRAM_BOT_TOKEN` in your `.env`

-### Python Jobs `python_jobs`
+### Python Jobs `/python_jobs`

 #### Local dev

-You can create python virtual env and install `python_jobs/requirements` and run any of the jobs locally using sandbox data
+You can create a python virtual environment for local dev, then install the requirements found in `python_jobs/requirements.txt`.
+Run any of the jobs locally using sandbox plaid data.

 #### Scheduling

-You will need to decide for yourself what platform you want to use for scheduling
+You will need to decide for yourself what platform you want to use to deploy and schedule these jobs.
+(Python anywhere has a nice simple free scheduling service)

-1. Schedule the job `get_telegram_chat_ids.py` to run every day.
-Whenever a new user signs up, they will need to manually message your bot in Telegram (this prevents spam).
-Once they have done so, this script will pick up the chat id, then going forward you will be able to message the user
+1. Schedule the job `get_telegram_chat_ids.py` to run at least once a day.
+   When new users sign up, they will need to manually message your bot in Telegram (this prevents spam).
+Once they have done so, this script will pick up the chat id, then going forward you will be able to message the user from the telegram API.

 2. Schedule the job `send_all_user_balances.py`.
-Users will receive balance statements for all linked accounts
+Users will receive balance statements for all linked accounts (if they have messaged your bot and the script in step 1 has been run after.